Indianapolis Colts vs. Las Vegas Raiders NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Raiders stats and trends

-- Las Vegas has played 15 games, with six wins against the spread.
+- In Las Vegas' 15 games this year, it has six wins against the spread.

-- The Raiders have been underdogs by 7.5 points or more one time this year and have not covered the spread once.
+- So far this season, the Raiders have been installed as underdogs by a 5-point margin or more four times and are 3-1 ATS in those contests.

-- Las Vegas has hit the over in 46.7% of its opportunities this year (seven times over 15 games with a set point total).
+- Las Vegas' games this year have gone over the total in seven out of 15 opportunities (46.7%).

-- When Las Vegas scores more than 21.1 points, it is 5-1 against the spread and 6-0 overall.
+- When Las Vegas records more than 21.1 points, it is 5-1 against the spread and 6-0 overall.

-- Las Vegas is 5-2 against the spread and 6-1 overall when the team churns out more than 346.0 yards.
+- Las Vegas is 5-2 against the spread and 6-1 overall when the team picks up more than 346.0 yards.

-- This year the Raiders have 22 turnovers, nine fewer than the Colts have takeaways (31).
+- This season the Raiders have 22 turnovers, nine fewer than the Colts have takeaways (31).

 Home and road insights

-- At home this season, Indianapolis is 4-4 against the spread and 4-4 overall.
+- Indianapolis is 4-4 against the spread, and 4-4 overall, at home this season.

-- The Colts have two wins ATS (2-1) as 7.5-point favorites or more at home.
+- At home, as 5-point favorites or more, the Colts have two wins ATS (2-1).

-- This season, Indianapolis has gone over the total in four of eight games at home.
+- In eight games at home this year, Indianapolis has hit the over four times.

-- Las Vegas is 4-3 overall, and 3-4 against the spread, away from home.
+- Away from home, Las Vegas is 3-4 against the spread, and 4-3 overall.

-- Las Vegas has hit the over in three of seven road games this year.
+- In three of seven road games this year, Las Vegas has gone over the total.

 Powered by Data Skrive.